threefoldfoundation/www_docs_threefold_io/docs_website/docs/roadmap.md

 # Roadmap

-ThreeFold built a self-healing data, network and cloud platform.
+ThreeFold is building a self-healing data, network and cloud platform.
 This platform is a complete and cohesive system providing a viable and efficient alternative to current mainstream clouds.

 The whole is bigger than the sum of its parts with this project, as all components interact together to form a cohesive and complete data, network and cloud system.